 Notes receivable from participants are recorded at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
-Principal and interest from the repayment of loans are allocated to participants' investment accounts in accordance with each participant's investment election in effect at the repayment date.
-Related fees are recorded as fees on notes receivable from participants and are recorded when incurred.
-No allowances for credit losses have been recorded as of January 31, 2022 or 2021.
+Principal and interest from the repayment of loans are allocated to participants' investment accounts in accordance with each participants' investment election in effect at the repayment date.
 Delinquent notes receivable from participants are recorded as a distribution based upon the terms of the Plan document.